 Bake at "fan" 356 degrees F or 331 degrees F for 40 to 45 minutes.

-If you like, turn up the heat during the last 10 minutes to create a flakier fish texture.
+If you like, turn up the heat during the last 10 minutes to create a flakier fish texture for your cod fish recipes.